AdobeDocs/experience-manager-65.en/help/mobile/mobile-apps-ondemand-application-create-configure-action.md

 >[!NOTE]
 >
->Adobe recommends using the SPA Editor for projects that require single page application framework-based client-side rendering (e.g. React).
+>Adobe recommends using the SPA Editor for projects that require single page application framework-based client-side rendering (for example, React).
 [Learn more](/help/sites-developing/spa-overview.md).

 ## Creating an On-Demand Application {#creating-an-on-demand-application}